VCH-1006 PHM maintenance and operation

 The mysterious toggle switch originally arrived in the downward 'М' position (i.e., towards the front panel as seen in the photos).
 Flipping it to 'Б' caused a transient that affected nearly all parameters, similar to what happens when the top cover is removed but significantly more pronounced.
 Lock was lost for about a minute while the operating parameters returned to their previous values.
 The transient had to be removed from the data set for this screenshot, as it corrupted the RS-232C output from the controller.

 Ultimately, the switch's only noticeable effect was that the maser's output frequency was about 1.58E-8 higher (0.158 Hz at 10 MHz) with the switch in its upward position.
 Despite this substantial frequency error, stability was unaffected at taus up to at least 100s.
 Flipping the switch back down restored the previous operating frequency with little or no apparent retrace error once the transient settled.
-The switch may control some sort of degaussing or axial field homogeneity function, and/or may cause the maser to lock to a spectral line at a different Zeeman sublevel, although the literature indicates that the Zeeman resonances at 1420 MHz are much more closely-spaced.
+The switch may control some sort of degaussing, axial field homogeneity, or post-selection drift field (neck coil) function, and/or may cause the maser to lock to a spectral line at a different Zeeman sublevel, although the literature indicates that the Zeeman resonances at 1420 MHz are much more closely-spaced.

 February 29, 2024: HFO repair